-1.1- Basic body plan of flowering plant, modular type of growth, diversity of plant plant forms - Herbs, Shrubs, Trees, Climbers; annuals, biennials and perennials.
-(02) 1.2 Morphology of vegetative organs: 1001-00 a) Root: Characteristics, functions, regions of root, types - tap and adventition modification of root for storage, mechanical support (stilt root) and vital functions (Pneumatophore).
-(04) b) Stem: Characteristics, functions, modification - underground, sub aerial and aerial (03) c) Leaf: Parts of typical leaf, phyllotaxy, types (simple and compound), N 18 diversity in shape and size, venation and modifications of leaf.
-(06) Unit - 2 10000 2.
+1.1- Basic body plan of flowering plant, modular type of growth, diversity of p lant (02) 1.2 Morphology of user interes, conteres, and any octames and percentates.
+1021 at back (here and the final and and and an inter a from the and advantig modification of root for storage, mechanical support (stilt root) and vital us, functions (Pneumatophore).
+(04) b) Stem: Characteristics, functions, modification - underground, sub aerial and nerial (03) c) Leaf: Parts of typical leaf, phyllotaxy, types (simple and compound). diversity in shape and size, venation and modifications of leaf.
+(06) Unit - 2 2.
 Morphology of reproductive organs: 2.1 Inflorescence: Racemose, cymose and special types.
-(05) 2.2 Flower: Definition, parts of typical flower, forms of thalamus, androphore, gynophore, gynandrophore, insertion of floral whorls on thalamus (hypogyny, perigyny and epigyny), structure, function and modification of calyx, corolla, androecium, gynoecium, aestivation A8 23 and placentation (15) 2.3 Fruit: Types of fruits (06) 2.4 Fruit and Scod: dispersal strategies.
+(05) 2.2 Flower: Definition, parts of typical flower, forms of thalamus, androphore, gynophore, gynandrophore, insertion of floral whorls on thalamus (hypogyny, perigyny and epigyny), structure, function and modification of calyx, corolla, androecium, gynoecium, aestivation and placentation (15) 2.3 Fruit: Types of fruits (06) 2.4 Fruit and Scod: dispersal strategies.
 (04)